How To Use WordPress Gravatars

 Gravatar is short for Globally Recognized Avatar.

-Enabling gravatars on your WordPress site also simplifies the process for everyone involved:
+Enabling Gravatars on your WordPress site also simplifies the process for everyone involved:

-- Gravatars require very little effort to administer.
+- Gravatars require very little effort to manage.

 - There is no need to maintain additional plugins.